Duckweed Research and Applications for the Circular Bioeconomy in Ireland

 The interest in duckweed research and applications is in Ireland mostly driven by a strong focus on the transition to a more circular bioeconomy; an economy where waste is used as a resource.
 Consequently, the workshop had a strong emphasis on the use of duckweed (Lemnaceae spp.) as a tool for wastewater remediation and valorisation, the latter particularly in the form of protein.
-As detailed by Prof. Marcel Jansen of the ERI and School of BEES in his opening address, evolving laboratory-based duckweed research into real, commercial applications requires close and reciprocal interactions between different actors, such as entrepreneurs, policymakers, and researchers.
-In his welcome, Prof. Brian Ó Gallachóir, ERI Director and Associate Vice-President of sustainability at UCC, specifically focused on the importance of research impacting policy.
+As detailed by Prof. Marcel Jansen (UCC) in his opening address, evolving laboratory-based duckweed research into real, commercial applications requires close and reciprocal interactions between different actors, such as entrepreneurs, policymakers, and researchers.
+In his welcome, Prof. Brian Ó Gallachóir, associate vice-president of sustainability at UCC, specifically focused on the importance of research impacting policy.
 The close link with policy was further emphasised by Patrick Barrett from the Department of Agriculture, Food and the Marine, who highlighted the development of, and strong support for, the Irish bioeconomy, with a focus on systemic thinking and innovation, development of skills, novel sources of biomass, novel processing of biological resources and zero waste.
 In his talk, duckweed research and applications were clearly indicated as a promising area that is closely aligned with the national bioeconomy agenda.
 Given the close link between Irish and European Union bioeconomy policies, this bodes well for duckweed research and applications throughout Europe.

 A particular strength of duckweed research is the strong knowledge base that has been accrued over the last half century.
 Prof. Klaus Appenroth (Jena), in his plenary talk analysed the challenges of growing duckweed outdoors on sub-optimal media, outdoors outside the natural growing season, and indoors in an artificial climate.
 Prof. Appenroth flagged several key knowledge gaps, among others our relatively limited knowledge of duckweed pests and diseases.
 In a second plenary, Prof. Laura Morello (Milan) placed emphasis on duckweed biodiversity, taking the audience from Carl Linnaeus to Elias Landolt.
 Prof. Morello reported on the emerging awareness of “promiscuous duckweeds” with a range of hybrids occurring in the natural environment.
 This on the one hand complicates identification of strains, but on the other hand potentially results in new opportunities for applications as indicated by the high protein content of some polyploid strains.
 Dr Viktor Oláh (Debrecen) further explored the concept of biodiversity, reporting that some, but not all, mixed cultures of two species displayed substantially faster growth compared to corresponding monocultures.